Sars9588/mywebclass-agile-docs/documentation/photography_theme/initiatives/project_initiatives.md

 ### Constraints
 1. Time Constraints: Adding a feedback communication page is time-consuming and may affect project timelines.
 2. Resource Constraints: Adding a feedback communication page may require additional resources such as customer service representatives and may be limited by technical constraints such as server space or bandwidth.

+### Assumptions
+1. Through a communication platform users will be able to ask questions, and get good and useful responses
+2. Users will be able to communicate with professionals to get their inputs on users questions, allowing them to learn more

 ---------------------------------------------------